* The title of this post must be read like this

 The only mistake I made was to measure my swatch without washing and blocking it first (talk about optimistic – blocking is only recommended by every single knitting blog out there).
 So when I washed all my cardigan pieces the yarn somewhat stretched and both sleeves became longer than expected.

 I already pictured myself ripping all the pieces up down to the waist and going again (which, let’s face it, I would’ve put off until at least March or so), when this video by Cheryl Brunette came to my rescue.
 Did you know that you can cut up you knitting in the middle of a piece to add or remove rows?
 I didn’t.
 But it saved me.
-This method is pretty time consuming, but it needs far less time than ripping up and reknitting two entire pieces.
+This method is pretty-time consuming, but it takes far less time than ripping up and reknitting two entire pieces.
 I took out a total of 11 cm (4.3″) on each sleeve, evenly distributed between the upper and under arm.

 And now the whole thing fits perfectly.
 I’m impressed.
 Even the waist shaping is exactly where it’s supposed to be.
 It’s a great basic piece, much like those thin basic v-neck cardis from H&M, only much more suitable for cold weather.
 It got a lot of wear this winter.